-FY16 Objectives Measure Reference Complete asset management plans for the reservoirs, wells, and pump stations to determine the condition of the Water Authority's groundwater facilities by the end of the 4th Quarter of FY16.
+FY17 Objectives Measure Reference Complete asset management plans for the reservoirs, wells, and pump stations to determine the condition and criticality of the Water Authority's groundwater facilities by the end of the 4th Quarter of FY17.
 1-1 Continue implementation of the Water Quality Protection Policy and Action Plan (WPPAP) including administrative, policy and technical support to the Water Quality Advisory Board (WPAB).
-Continue to monitor ongoing or new ground water contamination sites and provide technical comments to preserve and protect the aquifer and surface water supplies in the Middle Rio Grande.
-Provide quarterly status reports to the Water Authority Board through the 4th Quarter of FY16.
-1-1 Continue the distribution water loss program by locating water leaks from surveying 500 miles of small diameter water lines through conventional leak detection methods and 2,000 miles of small diameter water lines through acoustic leak detection by the end of the 4th Quarter of FY16.
-1-2 1-3 Purchase the necessary field equipment and begin implementation of a pilot internal large diameter valve exercise program including field location and GPS coordinates of existing valves.
-The program should include developing exercise protocol and standard operating procedures and determining overall manpower needs and equipment to implement a priority phasing schedule based on business risk exposure rating; continue implementation of program through the end of the 4th Quarter of FY16.
-1-3 Continue work on the Partnership for Safe Water program for surface water treatment and drinking water distribution systems to optimize water system operations and performance by the end of the 4th Quarter of FY16.
-1-4 Complete Ground Water Plant Preventive Maintenance to Corrective Maintenance ratio to at least 60% of all completed maintenance labor hours by the end of the 4th Quarter of FY16.
-1-5 Complete Surface Water Plant Preventive Maintenance to Corrective Maintenance ratio to at least 45% of all completed maintenance labor hours by the end of the 4th Quarter of FY16.
-1-5 Maintain water use between 134 to 144 gallons per capita per day through the end of the 4th Quarter of FY16.
-1-6 Begin updating the Water Resources Management Strategy through the 4th Quarter of FY16.
+Continue to monitor ongoing or new ground and surface water contamination sources and provide technical comments to preserve and protect the aquifer and surface water supplies in the Middle Rio Grande.
+Provide quarterly status reports through the 4th Quarter of FY17.
+1-1 Continue distribution water loss program by locating water leaks from surveying 650 miles of small diameter water lines through conventional leak detection methods and 2,200 miles of small diameter water lines through acoustic leak detection by the end of the 4th Quarter of FY17.
+1-2 1-3 Begin development of an asset management plan that evaluates and rates the condition and criticality of transmission and distribution line valves including the annual funding needed for the repair and replacement in a valve program by the end of the 4th Quarter of FY17.
+1-3 Submit annual distribution and treatment data to the Partnership for Safe Water program for inclusion in the program's annual report of aggregated system water quality data; begin implementing action plans from the self-assessments through the end of the 4th Quarter of FY17.
+1-4 Complete Ground Water Plant Preventive Maintenance to Corrective Maintenance ratio to at least 65% of all completed maintenance labor hours by the end of the 4th Quarter of FY17.
+1-5 Complete Surface Water Plant Preventive Maintenance to Corrective Maintenance ratio to at least 50% of all completed maintenance labor hours by the end of the 4th Quarter of FY17.
+1-5 Maintain water use between 127 to 135 gallons per capita per day through the end of the 4th Quarter of FY17.
+1-6 Adopt the updated Water Resources Management Strategy by the 2nd Quarter of FY17; develop a Strategy Implementation Plan by the end of the 4th Quarter of FY17.
 1-6

 Ref# Performance Measure Operations Plant Operations Field Operations Compliance Operations Water Resources, Engineering & Planning

 1-1 Drinking Water Compliance Rate √ √

 1-2 Distribution System Water Loss √ ✓

 1-3 Water Distribution System Integrity √ ✓

 1-4 O&M Cost Ratios: O&M Cost per account √ √

 1-4 O&M Cost Ratios: O&M Cost per MG processed ✓

 1-4 O&M Cost Ratios: Direct cost of treatment / MG √

-1-5 Planned Maintenance Ratio ✓ √ ✓
+1-5 Planned Maintenance Ratio √ √ ✓

 1-6 Water Use per Capita Consumption ✓